 In a writing class, all participants must behave with civility and respect at all times.
-Writing -and especially sharing writing-can be at times frightening.
-Moreover, what's said and/or written about may sometimes be provocative.
+Writing -and especially sharing writing-can be a frightening endeavor.
+Writing can be intensely personal, so we must create a safe and supportive environment in which to share our work.
+What's said and/or written about may sometimes be provocative.
 That's a good thing; good writers take risks, and you should all feel comfortable enough to do so.
-I expect that even when you disagree with the opinions of anyone in the class (including me), you will respect the right of each individual to have those opinions and behave with civility and respect at all times.
+Having said that, I expect that even when you disagree with the opinions of anyone in the class (including me), you will respect the right of each individual to have those opinions and you will behave with civility and respect at all times.
 No one in our class should ever feel belittled or undermined by anyone else in the class.
-Any actions that purposefully undermine or belittle either another person or a classroom activity will not be tolerated.
-As your facilitator in this class, I will respect your opinions and behave with civility and respect at all times.
+Respect for one another is a requirement of this course.
+I will not tolerate speech or behavior that is discriminatory on any basis, including (but not limited to) religion, race, sex, gender identity, and sexual orientation.
+My classroom is a safe space where everyone can be themselves and should be encouraged to invest in their work on a personal as well as intellectual level.